samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

 });
 ```

-This listener quite simply sets the _isDragging_ state variable to false if it had been dragging prior to the release event.
+This listener quite simply sets the _isDragging_ state variable to false if the user was dragging the mouse prior to the release event.
 It also removes the rerference to the current line.
-Notice that the line is still being referenced from the _drawables_ collection so it continues to be drawn by the _render_ routine.
+Notice that the line is still being referenced from the _drawables_ collection
+so it continues to be drawn by the _render_ routine.

 The following listener is a little bit of an extra, too, but I think that it improves the user's experience: